Frequently asked Questions

 What risk indicators are used?

-Dechefr provides a comprehensive risk assessment framework composed of two key components: General Risk Level – an automatically generated level based on 37 distinct indicators.
-Analyst-Adjustable Indicators – a focused set of 8 critical indicators that can be manually reviewed, assessed, or modified by the analyst.
+Dechefr provides a comprehensive risk assessment framework composed of two key components: General Risk Level – an automatically generated level.
+Analyst-Adjustable Indicators – a set of 12 risk indicators that should be manually assessed by the analyst.
 While the General Risk Level offers an automated score, the adjustable indicators introduce flexibility for expert judgment.
 Dechefr supports this process by suggesting the presence or absence of each indicator, but the final determination rests entirely with the analyst.
 The eight analyst-adjustable indicators include:

 - Anger